 Let’s take a look at the other approach to dealing with size.
 I’m going to go ahead and exit and re-enter FastStone to make sure that I’m working on the correct original as I expected.
 What I’m going to do this time is what most people think of when they think of making a picture smaller and that is I’m going to crop it.
 Now, I’ve talked about cropping in a different segment and sometimes you can do that for some very nice ‘artsy’ effects for example, and in this particular case, the result here of having the sunset and the person juxtaposed with the light.
 I think, personally, I like this cropped approach to the photo better.
 So I’m going to crop it.
 Now, if I just save it (by the way, I right-clicked on the photo this time.
 It’s the moral equivalent of heading over to the left-hand menu, left-hand edge of the photo where this menu pops up), but I’m just going to go ahead and right-click Save As.
 And this time, I’m going to call it sunset_cropped and you’ll notice that the quality is still at 100, so we’re looking at the exact same quality that we started with but a smaller, literally a smaller visual picture.
 Now when I go back and take a look at them, you can see that the cropped photo, which I’d say is less than half, actually less than a quarter, of the size of the total surface area of the original is actually not that much smaller than the original.

 So my point here is simply that cropping a photo, depending on the complexity of the image within it, may or may not get you the file size reduction that you’re looking for.
 The data that’s in a jpg file is all about encoding what the image looks like and that can be or actually that does depend directly on the complexity of the actual image that’s contained therein.
 For example, when I cropped this photo, I cropped off a bunch of essentially solid black that was on the bottom.
 A big area of solid black doesn’t take that much in jpg to store it.
-The complexity of the image actually is remaining in the piece that I’ve kept.
+The complexity of the image actually remains in the piece that I’ve kept.
 It’s the person; it’s the grass; it’s the gradient of the sky; it’s the light.
-So the information that is required to represent that photo even though it’s less than a quarter size of the original, a quarter visual size of the original is still fairly high.
-That’s why I say often a combination both of cropping (if you’re looking for a visual effect) and then adjusting the jpg size, or jpg quality, are typically the ways to go.
+So, the information that is required to represent that photo even though it’s less than a quarter size of the original, a quarter visual size of the original is still fairly high.
+That’s why I say often a combination of both cropping (if you’re looking for a visual effect) and then adjusting the jpg size, or jpg quality, are typically the ways to go.

 So, I think I’ve gone on enough about this off the top of my head.
 Let’s take a look at questions; I see that there are a couple in and if you have questions about jpg quality and formatting, by all means, now is the time to ask those.

 I was wondering if you insert an image, say 1650 x 1275, into the body of an email as a .png, and then resize it by dragging the sides of the picture, will the resized image appear in the recipient’s email?
 Unfortunately, that’s not something that I can answer because that actually depends explicitly on the email program that you happen to be using.
 Now, I’m going to run off with one example because I happen to know how it works – Word, Microsoft Word allows you to drag and drop pictures into your documents.
 What is preserved in the document is the original file.
 The image itself is not modified.
 In other words, if you’ve got this huge 4K by 2K image and you drop it into a Word document, no matter how you scale the image in the document, in other words, if you drag it to make it bigger or drag it to make it smaller, the entire image is still there.
 Word is actually adjusting the display of that image when it’s displayed, not when it’s placed in the document.
 Since Outlook in the past has used Word as its email editor, and I believe whatever Outlook is doing these days, I believe that they’ve dropped Word, but they’ve got something equivalently complex behind the scenes right now.
 I believe that would do the same thing.
 You may scale the image all that you want in the email message, but it’s the original file that’s been dropped into the email message to begin with.
 Now, what does the recipient see is the other half of that question and once again, we can’t really even give you a straight answer on that because it depends on what email program the recipient is using.
 Typically, and I say this on average, they’ll get what you send them.
 If what you see when you hit ‘Send’ is a scaled or cropped or whatever image, then typically, the recipient will see the same thing; they’ll see what you sent.
 But it’s definitely not guaranteed.
 Images, emailing images as attachments are simple; embedded in an email are not.
-And by that I mean that when you embed an image in an email in the flow of your text, what happens then, I almost want to say it’s a crap shoot because the combination of email formats and email programs often render images, they often end up coming out other than you expected.
+And by that, I mean that when you embed an image in an email in the flow of your text, what happens then, I almost want to say it’s a crap shoot because the combination of email formats and email programs often render images, they often end up coming out other than you expected.
 Sometimes, they’ll show up as attachments; sometimes, they’ll show up as the original image, a very common question that I get is that people can’t see them at all except unless they forward the mail; it gets very complicated so that’s why I can’t give you a straight answer.
 I’m really sorry that I can’t.
 I wish that it were simpler when it comes to sending pictures like that.
 My recommendation for sending pictures, in other words, the approach that I suggest in general, for sending pictures from one person to another via email is not to drop the image into the body of your message.
-It may look pretty, but in fact, it reduces the probability that you’re recipient can see it.
+It may look pretty, but in fact, it reduces the probability that your recipient can see it.
 Now, once you’ve actually confirmed that the particular recipient is seeing what you’re sending, then fine, go for it, have a good time with it.
 But if you’re not sure, if you’re ever not sure, the only scenario that I know that is most likely to work is to attach photographs as attachments to your email.
 In other words, don’t put them in the body, but use your email program’s attachment function to then attach the specific jpg or whatever to the email and send that.
-But it doesn’t meant that recipient may have to specifically open the attachments in order to view the picture.
+But it doesn’t mean that recipient may have to specifically open the attachments in order to view the picture.
 Depending on their email program, they may be able to scroll below the body of your message in order to see the images.
 But it is the most reliable way of getting an image from point A to point B via email.
 Ah let’s see, another question.

 I’m not familiar with FastStone.
 Please compare FastStone with other viewer programs.
 Is it free?
 Ah yes, it’s absolutely free.
 And what I’ll do instead of actually answering that question here is directing you to … in fact, I’ll just bring it up right now.
-I actually did one of these webinars on FastStone specifically so I have two articles that I’d like to direct you to.
+I actually did one of these webinars on FastStone specifically, so I have two articles that I’d like to direct you to.
 One is this one which is basically my formal recommendation of FastStone Image Viewer that basically walks through some of its features and gives you the download link.
-The other one that I suspect may also be interesting to you is this; this is a segment from a previous webinar and you can see in fact, I use the same picture that basically walks through using FastStone for some of the other, many of the things you might want to do with it.
+The other one that I suspect may also be interesting to you is this; this is a segment from a previous webinar, and you can see in fact, I use the same picture that basically walks through using FastStone for some of the other, many of the things you might want to do with it.
 So I’ll direct you to those two and as you can see, all I really did was go to my search and search for FastStone and those two came up as the top two search results.